glisak/Rhetos-wiki/Data-structure-properties.md

 ## LinkedItems property

-**LinkedItems** property adds a navigational property for use in Entity Framework LINQ queries that contains a list of detail items (records from another entity that references this entity).
+**LinkedItems** property adds a property that contains a list of detail items (records from another entity that references this entity).

-Note: This concepts does not directly affect the database or the generated web API.
+Note: This is a navigational property for use in Entity Framework LINQ queries.
+This concepts does not change the database structure or the generated web API.